How To Become A Self Storage Millionaire

 The most important consideration with your entry system is whether it connects into the software you will use to run the business.
 The best self storage software + smart entry system gives you the option to have tenants move in themselves without you having to do a single thing.

 Step 10: Marketing / Launch prep

 Self storage is a local business.
-The sooner locals know you exist, the quicker you’ll fill the site.
+The sooner locals know you exist, the quicker you’ll fill your site.

 At Gavin’s Storestuff facilities he’s done flyers, social media advertising, Google ads, signs, and even a concert when he opened!

-Once your website is up and running you’ll be able to further entice self storage custom through promotions and discount codes.
+Once your website is up and running you’ll be able to further entice self storage sales through promotions and discount codes.

 Few final things: